-A report by Livingroofs.org revealing the remarkable growth in green roof space installed in London over the past 10 years is due to be published on 10 April.
-Shirley Rodrigues, London’s Deputy Mayor for the Environment, will launch the report at the forthcoming EUGIC conference which takes place at Here East in the Queen Elizabeth Park.
+A report by European Federation of Green roof and walls Associations/Livingroofs.org revealing the remarkable growth in green roof space installed in London over the past 10 years published on 10 April.
+Shirley Rodrigues, London’s Deputy Mayor for the Environment, is now available online here.
 The report, which was conducted in association with the European Federation of Green Roofs and Walls (EFB), measures the success of the Living Roofs and Walls Policy that was included in the London Plan in 2008.
 It also shows the tremendous progress in the provision of green roofs and walls in London over the last 10 years and how the policy has encouraged uptake in the absence of any financial incentives or mandatory requirement.

 The new report contains:

 - a review of the types of green roofs including innovative approaches to